AdamGTaylor/GPU-2020-2021-2/README.md

 > I was able to pinpoint the variables needed for this simple if statement that makes the extra threads idle.

+### 2021/07/01: large pic fix

+> As larger numbers emerge, integer cannot handle it as we shoto out of its scope.
+More dlouble variables got implement and multiple variables to avoid wrong h_v generations.

 ### More polishing later!

 ## The test_pic.txt